 Everyone has heard me say over and over that APRS is not a tracking system, but is a common local/global information exchange and distribution system for tactical and real time data of immediate communincations support value to users.
 To appreciate the potential of APRStt, you have got to forget about APRS as a tracking system, and think about what kinds of simple digital data can be exchanged in support of an event or local activity.
 Here are several DATA items that can easily be sent by DTMF::

 VOICED INFORMATION: Even without using DTMF or inputing any data, anyone can tune into the APRStt (or APRSspeak) voice channel and hear unsolicited information of local significance.
-Positions are reported as a direction and range from a reference point (usually the APRStt engine).
-For example "WB4APR is 4.5 miles northeast".
-Of course APRStt users can change the reference point by DTMF command such as "from the repeater" or "from downtown" or "from FINISH", etc. For example, here are some of the unsolicited reports that were implemented in APRStt1.0 back in 2001:
+APRS Positions are normally reported as a direction and range from a reference point (usually the APRStt engine).
+For example "WB4APR is .35 miles northeast".
+Of course APRStt users can change the reference point by DTMF command such as "from the repeater" or "from downtown" or "from FINISH", etc. However, for Jamboree where everyone will have a copy of the paper map with the GRID on it, APRStt voice can also speak positions using the 3x3 digit grid system.
+For example, here are some of the unsolicited reports that were implemented in APRStt1.0 back in 2001:

-For example, the callsign WB4APR in DTMF is spelled as A9A2B42A7A7C71#.
-That one callsign-burst when received by the APRStt receiver and forwarded into the APRS system yields all of the following important information:
+For example, the callsign WB4APR in DTMF is spelled as A9A2B42A7A7C71#. (or later using the suffix version is onlyA277#) That one callsign-burst when received by the APRStt receiver and forwarded into the APRS system yields all of the following important information:

 APRStt VOICE RESPONSE: The feedback from APRStt to DTMF users is all by synthesized voice.
 The APRStt acknowledges a properly decoded DTMF checkin with "Welcome CCCC".
 APRS messages to a DTMF user are spoken.
 APRS positions when spoken over APRStt are always spoken as a DIRECTION and DISTANCE from a local REFERENCE.
 By defualt, the local reference is the location of the APRStt engine itself, but this reference can be changed by the DTMF user to any other APRS location in the system.
 DIRECTION is spoken as the 16 cardinal points of the compass as in North, NorthNortheast, Northeast, EastNorthEast, East, etc. This verbal positioning lets everyone in the club or at an event participate in the exchange of APRS data, not just those with the APRS radios.
 Even the old codger that shows up with his venerable 20 year old HT can participate!